ngaeta/DirectX11_Triangles_Renderer/README.md

 # DirectX11_Triangles_Renderer
-A simple program that use DirectX11 to render triangles with texture
+A simple program that uses DirectX11 to render triangles with texture

 ![Screenshot](DX11_preview_image.PNG)